 Bobotie

-Bobotie is from Dutch origin and was made in the Cape pretty much since the Cape of Good Hope was founded by Jan van Riebeeck in 1652.
-Back then it was made from leftover, minced, leg of lamb.
-There is a recipe for fish bobotie, but recipes that use minced meat are by far the most common.
+Bobotie has been made in the Cape pretty much since the Cape of Good Hope was founded by Jan van Riebeeck in 1652.
+Back then it was made from leftover minced leg of lamb.

 Serves 8.